abauer726/abauer726.github.io/README.md

 # Hi there!
 Welcome to my personal website.

 ### This website is a work in progress.
-If you're seeing this message, it means that I haven't finished building the website yet.
+If you notice a bug, please let me know and I will fix it!

-Because I don't expect many viewers in the early stages, I decided to focus on deploying the website first to make sure it works.
-I am working backwards, updating code until it contains all of my content.
-The code framework was forked from Brittany Chiang, who developed [this](https://brittanychiang.com) beautiful website.
+This website was coded from scratch using HTML, CSS, and Gatsby.
+The code framework was forked and adapted from Brittany Chiang, who developed [this](https://brittanychiang.com) beautiful website.
 Thank you, Brittany!

 ## 🎨 Color Reference